Axia-Tech/AXIA-wiki/docs/general/scams.md

 - AXIA.network
 - AXIA.io
-- axialunar.network
 - AXIA.org
 - axia.io
 - substrate.dev
 - substrate.io

-Of course, many projects building on AXIA and AXIALunar that use similar names.
-If, however, a site poses as AXIA, AXIALunar, AXIA Foundation, or AXIA on a domain not listed above, then it's most likely a scam.
+Of course, many projects building on AXIA that use similar names.
+If, however, a site poses as AXIA, AXIA Foundation, or AXIA on a domain not listed above, then it's most likely a scam.

 Besides those, there are also `AXIA.js.org` and `dotapps.io` that host our web wallet and other